-The E. W. Scripps School of Journalism is fully accredited, with undergraduate sequences in news and information (broadcast news, news writing and editing, magazine journalism, and online journalism) and strategic communication (advertising) and public relations.
+The E. W. Scripps School of Journalism is fully accredited, with undergraduate sequences in advertising, broadcast news, news writing and editing, magazine journalism, public relations, and online journalism.
 The journalism school is recognized nationally and by the Ohio Board of Regents for the quality of its more than 200 annual graduates, who move into careers in leading newspapers, magazines, and news-gathering organizations, as well as into advertising and public relations positions.
 Careers and graduate study take them to all parts of the world.

 The School of Visual Communication prepares students for careers in informational graphics/publication design, interactive multimedia, photojournalism, and commercial photography.
 Students graduating from the program are qualified to pursue careers in newspapers, magazines, corporate communications, Web design, advertising photography, and new media production.